 The Department solicits input regarding its application process through a separate post application survey.
 The goal of this survey is to help target areas for improvement, as well as to identify what parts of the existing process are working well.
-On January 12, 2021 an invitation by email to participate in an online survey was sent to each credit unions who had applications acted on between September 3 and November 25, 2020.
-The responses are anonymous.
+In both 2022 and 2023, surveys were conducted for bylaw applications where final action was taken by the Department between September and November of each year.
+The invitations were sent by email in December 2023 and January 2024 to participate in the online survey.
 The survey allows credit unions to provide feedback and rate the performance of the agency in processing the application.